-Trump Calls Stormy Daniels “Horseface,” Threatens to “Go After” Her
+Trump calls Stormy Daniels "Horseface," threatens to "go after" her

-President Donald Trump on Tuesday publicly insulted the physical appearance of Stormy Daniels, branding the adult film actress as “horseface” one day after a federal judge dismissed her defamation lawsuit against the president.
-In a tweet gloating about the ruling, Trump threatened to “go after” Daniels and her attorney, Michael Avenatti.
+President Donald Trump on Tuesday publicly insulted the physical appearance of Stormy Daniels, branding the adult film actress as “Horseface” one day after a federal judge dismissed her defamation lawsuit against the president.
+In a tweet gloating about the ruling, Trump threatened to “go after” Daniels and her attorney, Michael Avenatti:

 “Federal Judge throws out Stormy Danials lawsuit versus Trump.
 Trump is entitled to full legal fees.” @FoxNews Great, now I can go after Horseface and her 3rd rate lawyer in the Great State of Texas.
 She will confirm the letter she signed!
 She knows nothing about me, a total con!